 If you’re a UK business providing services in Norway, you’ll need to follow Norwegian regulations about:

-- acquiring authorisations or licences to provide a service
+- getting an authorisation or a licence to provide a service

-- find out what you need to know about providing services in Norway
+- check what you need to know about providing services in Norway

 - understand local regulations